B.A. in Political Science

 PLSI 150 - Public Policy Making (must first pass PLSI 90 with a grade of C or better, unless you enrolled prior to 2012-13 in which case you must have a D or better)

-And one of these two courses:
+One of these two courses:

 PLSI 110 - History of Political Thought to Machiavelli